NotableAPP/share-ui/resources/README.md

-# all resolutions have their own copyrights we have not owned them
+# all resources have their own copyrights we have not owned them

-*LinkedIn icon*,